Whether you have years of work experience or you just graduated, there’s a job opportunity for you at Nestlé. Search for jobs here.

 Our Global Reforestation Program

 We manage our reforestation activities through our Global Reforestation Program.
-Projects within this program include growing trees to restore natural forest landscapes, introducing agroforestry systems for suitable crops (such as cocoa and coffee) and supporting other natural ecosystem restoration activities.
+Projects within this program include growing trees to help restore natural forest landscapes, introducing agroforestry systems for suitable crops (such as cocoa and coffee) and supporting other natural ecosystem restoration activities.

-These projects aim to create co-benefits such as helping to improve soil health and water conservation, restoring degraded lands, contributing to biodiversity, mitigating climate change and supporting local livelihoods and the rights of Indigenous Peoples And Local Communities.
+These projects aim to create co-benefits such as helping to improve soil health and water conservation, restoring degraded lands, contributing to biodiversity, mitigating climate change and supporting local livelihoods and the rights of Indigenous peoples and local communities.

-To try to make sure planted trees survive and thrive, we follow a 10-to-20-year project cycle for every intervention, which includes country- and project-level assessments and stakeholder engagement.
+To try to make sure planted trees survive and thrive, we follow a 20-year or longer project cycle for every project, which includes country- and project-level assessments and stakeholder engagement.
 This ensures each project and location is carefully selected, and that long-term impact monitoring is in place.
+For each project, verification or certification processes ensure that a robust set of carbon best practice principles (pdf, 1Mb) are implemented and respected.

-We are partnering with global tree-planting experts such as One Tree Planted and PUR Projet, as well as carbon accounting initiatives, including Biodiverse Carbon and South Pole.
+We are partnering with global tree-planting experts such as One Tree Planted and PUR Projet, as well as carbon accounting partners, including NatureCO and South Pole.
 Together, we have set the foundations for a long-term, credible and robust program.
+The Nestlé Scope 3 and Sourcing Landscape Removals Framework I (pdf, 1Mb) allows us to identify which natural climate solutions to invest in and to implement in collaboration with our partners and suppliers along our value chain.

 Planting trees to sequester carbon